VHP4Safety/cloud/docs/catalog.md

 ## OPSIN: Open Parser for Systematic IUPAC nomenclature

-Website with a tool that can parse IUPAC names for chemicals into the chemical graph notation SMILES. [[more info](service/opsin.md)]
+An online service with a tool to parse IUPAC names for chemicals into the chemical graph notation SMILES. [[more info](service/opsin.md)]

 -------------------------------------------------------------------------------